girirajvyas/gof-design-patterns/README.md

 - Dependent on other patterns
 - Multiple commands (duplicating logic in multiple commands), better to use composite or commands comboned with Chain of responsibility
 - Make use of memento to handle state
-- if tracking of objects need to store a history, you may also need to look at prototype for creating copies of commands to store on a list
+- If tracking of objects need to store a history, you may also need to look at prototype for creating copies of commands to store on a list

 ## Contrast to other patterns